jfrog/artifactory-user-plugins/security/preventOverride/README.md

 In the logs:
 -------------

-The following is written in the logs:
+The following can be seen in the logs:

 ```XML
 [INFO ] (o.a.e.UploadServiceImpl:457) Deploy to 'ForTest:prevent/override/test.txt' Content-Length: 54